Exporting for the Web¶

 The WebAssembly module compresses particularly well, down to around a quarter

-of its original size with GZip.
+of its original size with gzip compression.

 If a runnable web export template is available, a button appears between the Stop scene and Play edited Scene buttons in the editor to quickly open the game in the default browser for testing.